-11. Pay at least the minimum wage and holiday allowance
+12. Pay at least the Dutch minimum wage and holiday allowance

-Everyone working in the Netherlands is entitled to the statutory minimum wage and a holiday allowance.
-As a foreign employer, you also have to pay at least this minimum wage.
+Everyone working in the Netherlands is entitled to the Dutch minimum wage and a holiday allowance.
+As a foreign employer, you also have to pay at least this Dutch minimum wage.

 You must comply with the Dutch Working Hours Act with regard to your employees in the Netherlands.
 This Act states how many hours your employees may work on a daily and weekly basis.
 Your employees are also entitled to a minimum number of days’ leave on full pay.

 You are obliged to keep payroll records for the Dutch Tax and Customs Administration and to file payroll tax returns.
 Once you have registered with the Tax and Customs Administration, you will receive an invitation to file a tax return.

 15. Check whether you must charge VAT